roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: paleo fanatics and paleoartists researching a specific animal

 This [blog](http://markwitton-com.blogspot.com) is a sort of extension of Mark Witton's book, or his book is a distillation of his blog.
 If you liked the book and want more super-detailed analysis on various extinct animals' anatomy and lifestyles, give this a try.
-It's especially useful if you're a paleoartist looking for direction or inspiration for a specific creature--just google "Mark Witton Tanystropheus" and two novella-length posts containing diagrams and original research will float your way.
+It's especially useful if you're a paleoartist looking for direction or inspiration for a specific creature--just google "Mark Witton *Tanystropheus*" and two novella-length posts containing diagrams and original research will float your way.

 ### Humming Dinosaur: Maija Karala's Blog
 Type: blog